apache/orc/site/_docs/tools.md

   : skip dumping the metadata

 --backup-path
-  : a new path to write the recovered file to
+  : when used with --recover specifies the path where the recovered file is written

 An example of the output is given below: